anasamo92/webpack-sagess/README.md

-# Focus Webpack preset
+# Sagess Webpack preset

-Standard Webpack preset for Focus compliant projects.
+Standard Webpack preset for Sagess compliant projects.
 It relies on environment variables, set in `process.env`.

 To configure this, a good option is to use [better-npm-run]( https://www.npmjs.com/package/better-npm-run).
 It will run npm script with environment variables.